What Is Mesothelioma Cancer?

 - Peritoneal mesothelioma – weight loss, abdominal pain and swelling due to fluid buildup in the abdomen, bowel obstruction, blood clotting abnormalities, anemia, and fever

 These symptoms may be caused by mesothelioma or other, less serious conditions.
 See your doctor about any of these symptoms to get a proper diagnosis.
-Diagnosis starts with a medical history review, including any history of exposure to asbestos, and is then sometimes followed by a complete physical exam.
+Diagnosis starts with a medical history review, including any history of asbestos exposure, and is then sometimes followed by a complete physical exam.
 If mesothelioma is suspected a biopsy (removal of tissue for examination by a pathologist) is given to confirm the diagnosis.

 Treatment of Mesothelioma

 Treatment largely depends on the location of cancer, the extent of the disease, and the patient’s age and health.

 - Surgery – Most common treatment.
 Part of the chest or abdomen lining is removed, along with some of the surrounding tissue.
 A lung may be removed if the diagnosis is pleural mesothelioma.

 - Radiation Therapy – High-energy rays kill cancer cells and shrink the tumors.
 Radiation therapy affects the cancer cells only in the treated area.

 - Chemotherapy – Intravenous anticancer drugs are used to kill cancer cells throughout the body.